soyabn9/MC-DISCIRD-TAGS/README.md

 | 32 | modhelp |  |
 | 33 | mojangissue |  |
 | 34 | mrules | Use \#multiplayer to find others to play with in a personal world, Realm, or self-hosted server.
-                Rules
-                This isn't a chat channel.
-Post a message or reply to a post in a direct message.
-                Follow the format.
-Messages longer than 7 lines will be removed.
-                Don't post advertisements.
-Messages promoting other communities, Discord servers, server benefits, populating Realms or server networks, or recruiting staff will be removed.
-                Don't post links, Realm codes, or IP addresses.
-Only provide this info in a direct message if a member asks for it.

-                Format
-                Type: Looking, Hosting
-                Edition: Java, Bedrock, Legacy/PS4
-                Game mode: Creative, Survival, Anarchy, Towny, Mini-Game, etc.
-                Gamertag: Username or Gamertag
-                When: When you want to play or how long you will be online |
 | 35 | net |  |
 | 36 | nopirate |  |
 | 37 | notch |  |